 - Select More > Duplicate from the header at the top-right.
 The corresponding window displays.

-- Enter a new for the new query.
+- Enter a name for the new query.

-- Click Duplicate.
+- Select Duplicate.
 Fetch will open the new query for editing.

 Delete a Query